amd/Quark/docs/source/pytorch/basic_usage_pytorch.rst

 5. (Optional) Export the quantized model to other formats for deployment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Exporting a model is only needed when users want to deploy models in another Deep Learning framework, such as ONNX, Hugging Face safetensors.
-To export a quantized model, users need to freeze the quantized model.
+Exporting a model is only needed when users want to deploy models in another Deep Learning framework, such as Hugging Face safetensors, ONNX, etc.

 .. code-block:: python

-    freezed_quantized_model = quantizer.freeze(quant_model)
-    from quark.torch import ModelExporter
+    from quark.torch import export_safetensors

-    # Generate dummy input
-    for data in calib_dataloader:
-        input_args = data
-        break

-    quant_model = quant_model.to('cuda')
-    input_args = input_args.to('cuda')
-    exporter = ModelExporter('export_path')
-    exporter.export_onnx_model(quant_model, input_args)

-If the code runs successfully, the terminal displays `[QUARK-INFO]: Model quantization has been completed.`
+    export_safetensors(
+        model=quant_model,
+        output_dir="./export_safetensors/"
+    )

 Further reading
 ---------------